AI-Driven Robotics for Optics

-To assess the effectiveness and necessity of our fine-tuning approach, we compare QuanTA with three alternative strategies: (1) zero-shot inference using GPT-4o, (2) prompt-engineered GPT-4o, and (3) prompt engineering combined with chain-of-thought reasoning using DeepSeek R1 (Figure~\ref{fig:figure2}b).
-We find that our fine-tuned model achieves the highest pre-validation accuracy and the greatest compliance with user-specified constraints.
-While all approaches ultimately produce a valid setup after iterating through the validation step, the lower pre-validation accuracies of the other methods translate directly into significantly higher computational costs, greater token usage per valid setup, and increased time required to generate a correct solution, compared to fine-tuning.
+To assess the performance of our fine-tuning approach, we compare QuanTA with three alternative strategies: (1) zero-shot inference using GPT-4o, (2) prompt-engineered GPT-4o, and (3) prompt engineering combined with chain-of-thought reasoning using DeepSeek-R1 (Figure~\ref{fig:figure2}).
+We find that our fine-tuned model achieves the highest pre-validation accuracy ($>80\%$), defined as the fraction of correct setups over total attempts.
+Under user-specified constraints, such as exact placement of some components, the model maintains high accuracy while also achieving strong compliance (placement within 1 mm and 0.1$^{\circ}$ of the requested position), whereas other strategies, though compliant, fail to yield valid setups (Figure~\ref{fig:figure2}a,b).
+While all approaches would eventually converge to a valid setup after enough iterations through the validation step, the significantly higher accuracy of our fine-tuned model directly translates into reduced computational costs, lower token usage per valid setup, and shorter times to obtain a correct solution (Figure~\ref{fig:figure2}c).